yashaka/selene/README.md

 ```

 Here the "stringified locator" is a bit more complicated for eyes.
 You can decode from it the following information:
-_"inside the list of elements available by css selector '#todo-list>li' selene was trying to find 2nd element"_
+_"inside the list of elements available by css selector '#todo-list>li' selene was trying to find element with index [2]"_

-### PageObjects composed with Widgets (aka SElements) - THIS SECTION IS OUTDATED.
-SELENE DOES NOT SUPPORT LOADABLE COMPONENT ANY MORE.
-SO to_open METHODS WILL NOT WORK IN THE CODE BELOW
+### PageObjects composed with Widgets (aka SElements)
 Sometimes your UI is build with many "reusable" widgets or components.
 If you follow general "Test Automation Pyramid" guidelines, most probably you have not too much of automated selenium tests.
 And "simple pageobjects" will be pretty enough for your tests.
 But in case you need to write a tone of UI tests, and you need correspondent DRY solution for your reusable components then this section may be for you.

 Selene encourages to use [composition over inheritance](http://en.wikipedia.org/wiki/Composition_over_inheritance) to reuse parts of web application like sidepanels, headers, footers, main contents, search forms, etc. This especially may be usefull in the case of over-complicated single-page applications.
-Consequently we can naturally model our app under test even with a SinglePageObject composed with Widgets.
+Consequently we can naturally model our app under test even with a SinglePageObject composed with Widgets, that can be loaded on demand.

 ```python
 from selene.elements import SElement